rsalmei/alive-progress/README.md

 Out[12]: Transaction<#123>
 ```

 How cool is that?!
-Debug and fix that transaction any way you want, and when you're done, continue the process with the same `next` as before...
+You have the transaction to debug and fix any way you want, and when you're done, continue the process with the same `next` as before...
 The bar returns like nothing happened!! :)

 ```text
 In [21]: next(gen, None)